hyperledger/toc/meeting-minutes/2024/2024-06-27-TOC-meeting-record.md

 # Announcements
 - The [Hyperledger /dev/weekly developer newsletter](https://wiki.hyperledger.org/pages/viewpage.action?pageId=39618905) goes out each Friday to hundreds of Hyperledger developers.
 It is a collaborative effort.
 If you have a project release, pull request, community event, and/or relevant article you would like highlighted next week, please [leave a comment for consideration on the upcoming newsletter wiki page](https://wiki.hyperledger.org/display/DR/2024)
+- In recognition of the growing market for and adoption of decentralized technologies, the Linux Foundation announced plans to form [LF Decentralized Trust](https://www.linuxfoundation.org/press/linux-foundation-announces-intent-to-form-lf-decentralized-trust).
 - Reminder: The July 4th, 2024 meeting is canceled.

 # Quarterly reports